opencog/atomspace/opencog/persist/sql/README.md

    by creating a custom table, and shunting queries to that.
 This would decrease the SQL table sizes significantly, and decrease server I/O by factors of 2x-3x.
 Another table, designed just for simple pairs, might help a lot, too.
+This is easier said than done, however.

+ * Add support for multiple atomspaces.

  * Create an API to allow the user to save only selected values on an atom.